US Manufacturing, Statistics, and Outlook

 Another contributor is the high U.S. standard of living compared to other countries.
 That makes labor costs much greater than in other nations.
 U.S. manufacturers cannot compete with low-cost products made by lower-paid workers in China, Asia, and Mexico.
 For example, a unionized auto worker in Detroit makes $58 an hour, including wages and benefits.
 That compares to $8 an hour for a Mexican autoworker.

 But many federal policies also decrease U.S. competitiveness.
-That makes U.S. manufacturing costs 20 percent higher, even when labor costs aren't included.
+That makes U.S. manufacturing costs 20 percent higher, according to the Manufacturing Institute.
+That's even when labor costs aren't included.
 First, complying with regulations costs $180.5 billion, about 11 percent of total sales.

-Second, the tax rate in 2011 was 37.65 percent.
+Second, the corporate tax rate was 35 percent.
 That's higher than France at 34.1 percent and twice as much as China at 16.6 percent.
 It's triple that of Taiwan at 10.1 percent with the lowest tax rate.
+In 2018, it drops to to 21 percent, thanks to President Trump's tax plan.

 Third, other countries do better at negotiating bilateral free trade agreements.
 They lower tariffs and export fees.
 That lowers their cost of manufacturing because import prices of supplies are less expensive.

 Manufacturing is forecast to increase faster than the general economy.
 According to the MAPI Foundation, production will grow 2.8 percent from 2018 - 2021.
-It will be boosted by President Trump's tax plan and a declining dollar.
+It will be boosted by the tax cuts, but could be hurt by Trump's trade war.

 Underlying these short-term developments are five new forces that are driving manufacturing's growth.
 First is increased productivity.
 Partly that is due to new technologies, such as 3-D printing.
 Second is the growing domestic production of domestic natural gas and shale oil.
 Low gas prices attracted many industries that use it for manufacturing of other products.
 Both productivity gains and low oil prices reduce the U.S. production costs.